-Looking for a formal An Overview of Consulting Contracts?
+Looking for a formal overview of Consulting Contracts?
 A detailed description can help you transform prospective clients.
-Here are a few steps you can take to create a compelling proposal.
+Here are a few steps you can take to create a compelling proposal

 Make sure you contact your independent contractor needs before creating a consultancy agreement.
 Speak with them about their needs.
 Ask about the client’s feelings instead of representative inputs and understand their desires.
 Highlight your key proposition and keep it brief.
 Ask for feedback along the way.